Speedy Mashilo: Kidnapping and aftermath

-In November 2021, Mashilo was kidnapped for seven hours whilst driving on the R568 road between Ekangala and KwaMhlanga.
+In November 2021, Mashilo was kidnapped by hijackers for seven hours whilst driving on the R568 road between Ekangala and KwaMhlanga.
 According to Mpumalanga police spokesperson Brigadier Selvy Mohlala, his Toyota Hilux, R25,000 in cash and a hunting rifle with 25 rounds of ammunition were stolen from him.
 The hijackers also asked him for his pin numbers and withdrew R80,000 from several of his bank cards.

 In April 2022, Mashilo was elected deputy provincial chairperson of the ANC in Mpumalanga with 505 votes, beating David Nhlabathi who got 209 votes.
 He was then appointed as acting provincial treasurer of Mpumalanga, after Mandla Msibi stepped aside due to attempted murder charges.
 Mashilo will continue to act as treasurer until Msibi’s court case has been finalised.

 Mashilo was the acting premier of Mpumalanga from 25 July to 5 August 2022 when Refilwe Mtsweni-Tsipane was out of the country, attending the 24th International Aids Conference in Montreal, Canada.